Waverider (character): Post-Armageddon

-Waverider and various heroes who he gathered defeated a demonic being called Abraxis.
-Later, while Waverider was traveling through the time stream, he encountered an alternate timeline doppelgänger of himself, who was still a regular human (since Monarch's future reign had been erased).
-Following this, both Matthew Ryders join the Linear Men, with the powerless Ryder becoming their leader.
-Despite the Linear Men's policy of non-intervention in the timeline, Waverider helps Superman defeat Doomsday by transporting him to the end of time, where he is destroyed by entropy.
+When Waverider is traveling through the time stream, he encounters an alternate timeline version of himself, who remains a regular human (since Monarch's future reign had been erased).
+Waverider and his alternate self join the Linear Men, a group that protects the time stream, with the powerless Ryder eventually becoming the team's leader.
+Despite the Linear Men's policy of non-intervention in the timeline, Waverider comes to Superman's aid when he discovers that Doomsday has returned to life and is now working with the Cyborg Superman.
+Recognizing the danger of Doomsday's existence, Waverider tells Superman of Doomsday's origin as a genetically engineered being capable of evolving to overcome anything that proved capable of killing him.
+Superman and Waverider defeat Doomsday by taking him to the end of time, where he is destroyed by entropy.